 Whether you have seen it live or not, most of us know the basic concept of what an auction is.
 It can be an auction for cars, housing, watercraft, school district equipment, sporting equipment, and so on...

 Let's use a car auction for a clear example of supply and demand:

 So in this scenario, we have or fixed supply, one vehicle for sale.

 There is much demand for this particular car.
 We have many different potential buys for our car.
 So there is a huge crowd eagerly awaiting the start of the bid.

-But before this starts off remember that every single on of these potential buyers are all willing to buy this car at different prices.
+But before this starts off remember that every single one of these potential buyers is all willing to buy this car at different prices.
 Some have their limit from $60,000 to $80,000.
 While others maybe have higher limits.

 So the car opens for a set price of $50,000.

 What happens next is the bidders are now all competing with each other at increasing prices, hoping to be the last one standing at the end of the bidding.